andyk99/Gaze-Data-Autocorrelation-Analysis/README.md

 - `GazeData_TimeSeries_Analysis.Rmd`: The R Markdown file containing the code and analysis.
 - `GazeData_TimeSeries_Analysis.pdf`: The PDF report generated from the R Markdown file.
-- `Sample_Results.docx`: A document containing sample results from the analysis.

 ## Description